KPC Treatment Strategies

 The threat of multi-drug resistant pathogens is nothing new.
 Over the years, as we’ve developed antimicrobial agents to attack these pathogens, they’ve responded by evolving and mounting resistance mechanisms to stay alive.
-Either alone or in combination, the mechanism are typically altering the binding site for the antimicrobial drug, reducing the intracellular antimicrobial concentration through efflux pumps, modifying the antimicrobial agent itself or altering one or more metabolic pathways to circumvent the action of the antimicrobial.
+Either alone or in combination, the mechanisms are typically altering the binding site for the antimicrobial drug, reducing the intracellular antimicrobial concentration through efflux pumps, modifying the antimicrobial agent itself or altering one or more metabolic pathways to circumvent the action of the antimicrobial.

-From drug resistant strep to MRSA to extended-spectrum beta-lactamases (ESBL) and now to Klebsiella pneumonia carbapenemases (KPC), these pathogens are outsmarting us.
+From drug-resistant strep to MRSA to extended-spectrum beta-lactamases (ESBL) and now to Klebsiella pneumonia carbapenemases (KPC), these pathogens are outsmarting us.

 Since there has been little production from that “20 new antimicrobials by 2020” campaign, astute clinicians have repurposed antimicrobial agents that have gone out of favor; pulling them “off the shelf,” so to speak.
 Specifically for carbapenemase producing enterobacteriaceae, that “throwback” drug is polymyxin b.